-Click [Next: select reference].
+Click [Save].
 (The form has been validated and stored.)

-After completing the steps under Create Git repository connection, the Select a Reference-window opens:
+After completing the steps under Create Git repository connection, the synchronisation window opens:

-- When the correct tag or branch is selected, click [Save].
-The branch or tag is stored, and synchronization will happen automatically.
+When the correct tag or branch is selected, click [Save].
+The branch or tag is stored, and synchronisation will happen automatically.

 - After saving, the overview page is displayed: